baadjis/csondb/Readme.md

 ```

-we can add options for findMany and find
+we can add options for findMany and find queries

 ```javascript
    //limit
    const datar= Person.find({